Rami24t/Social-Network-Page-Imitation/README.md

 - Make snapshots and designs.
 - Gather needed raw materials.
 - Make a facebook page inside facebook (The Pink Panther Facebook site).
-- Prepare the presentation of your work and your page.
 - Make the Sudio Ghibli Page.
-- Make necessary icons, logos, and images.
+- Make necessary favicons, icons, logos, and images.
 - Take screenshots of the result of your work.

-Tips and Hints:

-- Use the help of all the designs, plans, styles, mockups, and help provided by this readme file by the other team member
-- Attend team meetings

 ## Social network Pages Imitation